Rocketman (film): Plot

-Dressed in a flamboyant devil's outfit, Elton John enters an addiction rehabilitation session, recounting his life in a flashback ("The Bitch Is Back").
+Dressed in a flamboyant devil's outfit, Elton John enters an addiction rehabilitation session, recounting his life in a series of flashbacks ("The Bitch Is Back").

-Reginald Dwight grows up in 1950s Britain, raised by his unaffectionate mother Sheila, and his more loving grandmother Ivy.
-He is interested in music and hopes to perform for his father Stanley, who takes no interest in his son ("I Want Love").
+Shy boy Reginald Dwight grows up in the suburbs of 1950s Britain, raised by his unaffectionate mother, Sheila, and his more loving grandmother, Ivy.
+He is interested in music and hopes to perform for his father, Stanley, who takes no interest in him ("I Want Love").
 Reginald begins piano lessons, making his way into the Royal Academy of Music.
 Stanley abandons his family after Sheila has an affair.
-Soon after, her lover Fred moves in with the family and he introduces young Reginald to rock music.
+Soon after, her lover, Fred, moves in with the family, and he introduces young Reginald to rock music.
 He grows up idolizing rock musicians and begins performing in local pubs ("Saturday Night's Alright for Fighting").
-As an adult, Reginald joins the band Bluesology, which is hired to play backup for touring American bands the Isley Brothers and Patti LaBelle and the Blue Belles ("Breaking Down the Walls of Heartache").
-Ronald Isley recommends he write songs and put his old life behind him to become a famous artist.
+As an adult, Reginald joins the band Bluesology, which is hired to play backup for touring American bands the Isley Brothers and Patti LaBelle and the Blue Belles.
+Ronald Isley recommends that he write songs and put his old life behind him to become a famous artist.
 Reginald changes his name to Elton John, taking his first name from Elton Dean, the saxophonist of Bluesology, and "John" from John Lennon.

 Elton writes music and tries to find success with Dick James' record label DJM Records under the management of Ray Williams.
-Williams introduces Elton to lyricist Bernie Taupin; they become friends and move into a flat to compose their songs ("Border Song").
+Williams introduces Elton to lyricist Bernie Taupin; they become friends and move into a flat to compose their songs.
 When Elton admits he is homosexual, he ends his romantic relationship with their landlady, so they are evicted.
 Elton and Bernie move in with Elton's grandmother, his mother, and Fred, where they continue writing and create "Your Song".
 James sets up a performance for them at the Troubadour in Los Angeles.
 Elton is nervous before his debut, but the audience embraces his performance ("Crocodile Rock").